What is a virtual classroom?

 Looking for Microsoft Teams alternatives or Zoom alternatives?

 Microsoft Teams primarily serves as a business-focused collaborative environment, lacking extensive built-in tools for engagement and applied learning, which may not be ideal for younger learners.
-Similarly, Zoom emphasizes webcams and screen sharing, but it falls short in offering a range of active learning experiences that purpose-built virtual classrooms like BigBlueButton or Tutoom can provide.
+Similarly, Zoom emphasizes webcams and screen sharing, but it falls short in offering a range of active learning experiences that purpose-built virtual classrooms like BigBlueButton can provide.

 The limited effectiveness of classes taught via Teams and Zoom during COVID-19 stems from the fact that sharing screens alone doesn’t promote active learning.
 For optimal learning outcomes, it’s essential to choose a virtual classroom designed around pedagogy, focusing on fostering active engagement rather than being solely geared towards business meetings.
 Moreover, virtual classrooms grant teachers the flexibility to manage video feeds, creating a conducive learning environment where students can focus on the lesson without unnecessary distractions while allowing educators to gain better insights into their reactions.